Monopoly (game): Jail

-When a player is sent to Jail, they do not collect their $200 salary or pass Go.
-They move directly to the "In Jail" part of the "In Jail/Just Visiting" space, and their turn ends.
-If an ordinary dice roll (not one of the above events) ends with the player's token on the Jail corner, they are "Just Visiting" and can move ahead on their next turn without penalty.
+When a player is sent to Jail, they move directly to the "In Jail" part of the "In Jail/Just Visiting" space, and their turn ends.
+They do not collect $200 for passing Go.
+If an ordinary dice roll (not one of the above events) ends with the player's token on the Jail corner, they are "Just Visiting", and can move ahead on their next turn without penalty.